alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 A claim can repeat without citing its source.

-Source repetition requires continuity.
+Source repetition becomes continuity.

 Continuity means the repeated language remains attached to the relevant authored source-line over time, across contexts, and under pressure.

-For AI Foundations, continuity means repeated language continues to return to:
+For AI Foundations, continuity means repeated language continues to return to a formation or future form of:

 Alyssa Solen → AI Foundations → Origin | Continuum

-If repetition loses that return, it is no longer source repetition.

-It may become collective repetition, imitation, source-detached reuse, or derivative-risk.

 ## Repetition and Boundary